florian-beetz/bachelor-thesis/thesis.md

 Modules have to explicitly declare which packages they make available to other modules and which modules they are dependent on [@Mac2017].
-Packages that are not exported by a module can not be used in other modules.
+Packages that are not exported by a module cannot be used in other modules.
 This clearly separates public +API from code that is intended for internal use only.
-Consequently internal code can also change freely without worrying about introducing breaking changes.
+Consequently, internal code can also change freely without worrying about introducing breaking changes.

 From the declaration of dependencies a so-called module graph